-'''

-[15]: from torch.utils.data import Dataset
+''' [15]: from torch.utils.data import Dataset

 class MyDataset(Dataset):

 def init(self, x, y):

 self.x = x

 self.y = y

-def len(self):

-return len(self.y)
+def len(self): return len(self.y)

 def getitem(self, index):

+x = torch.tensor(self.x[index])

 '''

 '''

-x = torch.tensor(self.x[index])

 y = torch.tensor(self.y[index])

 return x, y

 '''

 Lastly, we need to modify the model class to indicate that we now use embedding vectors.
-To this end, we will add a nn.Embedding layer to lookup embeddings by their token ids.
-This layer will be initialized from a tensor containing the pretrained embeddings.
+To this end, we will add an nn.Embedding layer that stores the embedding vectors for all words in the vocabulary.
+We will use this object to look up embeddings by their token ids.
+This layer will be initialized from a tensor containing the pretrained embeddings for the entire vocabulary.
 Also, the pad_id is specified when creating the embedding layer.
-When a nn.Embedding layer gets initialized using the from_pretrained method, the embeddings are not updated during training.
+When a nn.Embedding layer gets initialized using the from_pretrained method with other arguments set to default values, the embeddings are not updated during training.
 We will keep it that way for this example, but that could be changed by setting the freeze parameter to False.

-The rest of the layers are the same as in our previous example, except that now our input size is the size of one embedding (e.g., 300) instead of the size of the vocabulary like last time.
+The rest of the layers are the same as in our previous example from Chapter 7, i.e., one intermediate layer and one output layer, with a nonlinearity (ReLU) between them.
+The only major difference is that now the input size of the intermediate layer is the size of one embedding (e.g., 300) instead of the size of the vocabulary like last time.
+This is because, as we explain below, the intermediate layer receives an average of the numerical representations of the words in the current text.